TxnLab/use-wallet/README.md

 **NFDomains** - https://app.nf.domains/

+## Requirements

+Since this library uses [React Hooks](https://react.dev/reference/react), your app will need to be using React 16.8 or higher.

 ## Installation

-Since this library uses React Hooks, your app will need to be using React 16.8 or higher.
+Commands shown below use `npm install` but you can use `yarn add` or `pnpm add` instead.

 First, install the library